sankost/Clojure-Projekat/project/README.md

 ## Requirements

-You must have MySql database server active (trough WAMP, XAMP ect.)
+You must have MySql database server active (through WAMP, XAMPP etc.)
 It is necessary to import db.sql database.

 You will need Leiningen installed: